netspooky/scare/README.md

-# scare
+# scare - Simple Configurable Assembly REPL && Emulator

-I haven't properly shared this yet because it's not finished.
-It's here for testing purposes.
-Use at your own risk.

-This is a little assembly repl and emulator for fun.
-The primary usecase is to enable you to quickly see what some assembly code does.
-It's not meant to be a serious emulation solution.
+`scare` is a multi-arch assembly REPL and emulator for your command line.

+There aren't many modern assembly REPLs out there.
+The ones that do exist are either opaque webapps, or are tied to specific architecture/platform to run. `scare` was built for people who want to test, experiment, or otherwise play with assembly code.
+All assembled code is run in an emulator, which executes only the code you give it.
+The multi-architecture design for the underlying `scarelib` library is meant to be modular, allowing for new architectures to be added quickly.

+While scare does emulation for the target architecture

+Core Features
+- Write assembly in a REPL environment
+- Load or save programs you've written
+- Step backwards in your program
+- Export your assembled code as small binaries for testing

 Currently Supported Architectures
 - x86